aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 }
 ```

-## Props
+## Use `AnsConnector` properties
 The `AnsConnector` component accepts the following props:

-- onSignTransaction: A required callback function that is called when the user clicks the "Mint" button in the modal.
+- `onSignTransaction`: A required callback function that is called when the user clicks the "Mint" button in the modal.
 This function should handle the signing of the transaction.
-- isWalletConnected: A boolean value that indicates whether the user's wallet is connected.
+- `isWalletConnected`: A boolean value that indicates whether the user's wallet is connected.
-- network: A string value that specifies whether the component should connect to the mainnet or testnet.
+- `network`: A string value that specifies whether the component should connect to the mainnet or testnet.
-- buttonLabel: A string value that specifies the text to display on the button.
+- `buttonLabel`: A string value that specifies the text to display on the button.

-## Customization
+## Customize button label and appearance
 The button label can be customized by passing a string value to the buttonLabel prop.
 The appearance of the button in the `AnsConnector` component can be customized to fit in your website.
-The button has the following class names:
+The button has the CSS class name of `ans_connector_button`:

-ans_connector_button: The css class name for the button.

 ```
 .ans-connector-button {